pingcap/blog/how-tsq-becomes-a-performance-bottleneck-for-tikv-in-aws-arm-environment.md

     → run tsq_tasklet_func (on CPU 0)
 ```

-ENA’s NIC hardware queue only contains 2 hard interrupts, which means only two TSQ tasklets are allowed to work according to the above process.
+ENA's NIC hardware queue only contains 2 hard interrupts, which means only two TSQ tasklets are allowed to work according to the above process.
 Therefore, when the network load is high, the corresponding CPU cores become performance bottlenecks.

 ## Conclusion